conditas/NLPDisasterTweet/README.md

-# NLPDisasterTweet
+# Natural Language Processing with Tweets

 This project uses Natural Language Processing and a Recurrent Neural Netwrok Model (RNN) for the Kaggle Competition "Natural Language Processing with Disaster Tweets."
-It involves being able to predict and classify whether twitter texts are about an actual disaster event or not.
+It involves being able to predict and classify whether twitter (X) texts are about an actual disaster event or not.

 This was done as an assignment for week 4 in Intro to Deep Learning.